jw2249a/2017-bayes-audit/2017-code/README.md

   Otherwise, produce one file for each collection giving the tally of votes in that collection.

-* Audit Central collect the reported outcome for each contest.
+* Audit Central collects the reported outcome for each contest.

   Audit Central puts this information into directories and files: